The 802 Challenge is back again every Tuesday in March 2026.

 NEXT STEPS – WHERE TO GO FROM HERE

+Check out our self-guides to help navigate and inform you as you explore the city.
 Discover the story Behind Stephen Avenue.
 This National Historic District demonstrates the central role that retail streets play in the urban experience.
 Explore the city’s Sandstone Building Legacy and vote for your favourite building.

 There are so many great places in Calgary to explore.